Solicitors Specialising in Female Medical Negligence Compensation Claims

-If you think that you have suffered because of medical negligence at the hands of a professional, then don’t delay in making enquiries about a claim.
+Perhaps you have been wrongly diagnosed or not given the full picture of your health.
+Did poor treatment lead to further illnesses, financial hardship or a worsening of your condition?
+Either way, if you think that you have suffered because of medical negligence at the hands of a professional, then don’t delay in making enquiries about a claim.

 The law states that you have a time limit of three years from the date when you become aware that something has gone wrong to claim, so do not delay.

-If the solicitor believes you have a case, they will then start building the case by gathering information and evidence to support your case include things like medical notes from your family doctor and any hospital notes.
+If the solicitor believes you have a case, they will then start building the case by gathering information and evidence to support your case including things like medical notes from your family doctor and any hospital notes.
 Your notes will then be scrutinised by experts in that medical field and they will write a report detailing what sort of negligence they believe you have suffered.

 If the case proceeds as planned, you will be awarded financial compensation which will allow you to pay for any ongoing medical treatment or care you need as a consequence of the negligence, as well as compensation for loss of earnings or pain and suffering.